IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/VMDR-Module/Basic-Concepts/AssetView Data Sources.md

 # Asset View: `To Manage the asset inventory`
-- List out all the assets form all Qualys Applications including VM.
+- List out all the assets from all Qualys Applications including VM.
 - AssetView Search: To search the asset inventory > Can create a Widgets

 ## Asset Assessment + Assset Inventory